jbagatta/deadmans-gazette/README.md

 [drandTimelock] -> [password] -> [KEK] -> [DEK] -> [PAYLOAD]
 ```

 The payload maintains it's original encryption using the DEK at all times, and decrypting the KEK using the drand time-locked password cannot be prevented once set in motion.
-The indirection of using a secondary encryption to secure the DEK allows the time-lock to be reset or canceled at the will of the originator, simply by breaking the chain of decryptions (by deleting the KEK-encrypted DEK) that ends with the DEK that can decrypt the payload.
+The indirection of using a secondary encryption to secure the DEK allows the time-lock to be reset or canceled at the will of the originator, simply by breaking the chain of decryptions (e.g. deleting the KEK-encrypted DEK) before the time-lock releases.

-#### *Where is Trust Necessary
+#### *Trust

-The Deadman's Gazette server is the ONLY link of trust in this chain -- and it's important to understand what is being trusted, how it fits into this system, and how you can minimize or eliminate this trust entirely.
+It's important to understand what is being trusted, how it fits into this system, and how you can minimize or eliminate this trust as much as possible.

 The Gazette server uses SQLCipher as a database - this prevents any unauthorized person from reading data even if the DB files leaked, but it ALSO provides secure deletion to prevent even authorized persons (e.g. the Gazette hosts) from reading data once it has been deleted (see the [docs](https://discuss.zetetic.net/t/forensic-recovery-of-deleted-data/20)).

-This is important, because if a cancelled KEK is persisted without your knowledge, the payload CAN STILL be decrypted once the drand network publishes the decryption key for that KEK's password after expiry.
-The Deadman's Gazette server accepts a *salted hash* of the password as identity/auth, NOT the original password itself, meaning that the server is no more capable of decrypting the payload key than anyone else, until the time-lock decryption key is published by drand.
+This is important, because if a cancelled KEK-encrypted DEK is persisted without your knowledge, the payload CAN STILL be decrypted once the drand network publishes the decryption key for that KEK's password after expiry.
+The Deadman's Gazette server accepts a *salted hash* of the password as identity/auth, NOT the original password itself, meaning that the server itself does not know the password, and is no more capable of decrypting the DEK than anyone else until the time-lock decryption key is published by drand.
 Securely deleting the stored data BEFORE this happens ensures the chain of decryptions is broken irrevokably, and the payload cannot be decrypted, *even by the server that originally stored the data*.

 This server is provided open-source, in order to eliminate this trust boundary.
-You can be assured that the server deletes (and does not mirror/persist) the data as claimed simply by auditing the code to your satisfaction (or, of course, by trusting the security experts who do such things).
+You can be assured that the server deletes (and does not mirror/persist) the data as claimed simply by auditing the code to your satisfaction (or, of course, by trusting the security experts who do such things) and then deploying it yourself.

-HOWEVER, USE OF THIS AS A HOSTED SERVICE COMES WITH AN IMPLICIT TRUST THAT THE DEPLOYED SERVER IS RUNNING THE AUDITED CODE, AND THUS THAT DATA IS BEING DELETED (AND NOT BEING MIRRORED/PERSISTED OTHERWISE) IN THE WAY IT CLAIMS TO BE.
+HOWEVER, USE OF THIS AS A HOSTED SERVICE COMES WITH AN IMPLICIT TRUST THAT THE DEPLOYED SERVER IS RUNNING THE AUDITED CODE, AND THUS THAT DATA IS BEING DELETED (AND NOT BEING MIRRORED/PERSISTED) IN THE WAY IT CLAIMS TO BE.
 This cannot be guaranteed using any hosted service, though presumably many would be trustworthy. **For this reason, if you have any concerns about the trustworthiness of a hosted service, or are handling payloads too sensitive to tolerate any level of risk, it is best to verify and deploy your own service.**

+#### Other Considerations

 The drand network is resilient against a certain number of malicious nodes (see the [docs](https://docs.drand.love/docs/security-model/)), which should keep the time-lock duration intact and prevent early decryption by curious, unauthorized parties.
+This is especially true for shorter time-lock windows.

 Publication of the payload and the packet should be done in such a way as to be resilient against coordinated effort to remove the data, ensuring it exists to be decrypted if/when desired.
-For small data payloads, distributed ledgers (blockchains) may be an effective mechanism for this.
+For small data payloads, distributed ledgers (blockchains) may be an effective storage.

 Using onion services for the server provides effective security and anonymization, as well as a natural obfuscation of the server itself, thus precluding most likely attacks.
 A denial of service attack (e.g. using TorsHammer) could temporarily disable the server and thus prevent any action, but since the most likely goal of an adversary would be to prevent release of the payload, this attack would actually work against that interest.
-By denying the originator access to cancellation, a DoS attack (unless it is maintained and unmitigated indefinitely) serves only to prevent cancellation of the payload's release.
+By denying the originator access to cancellation, a DoS attack (unless it is maintained indefinitely without mitigation/defense) serves only to prevent cancellation of the payload's release.
 Once the server becomes available again, the decryption chain will remain intact.